Routing with StreetMap Premium in ArcGIS Pro

 To configure live traffic, see the Use live traffic from the ArcGIS Online World Traffic Service with ArcGIS StreetMap Premium topic in the ArcGIS Pro help.
 Live traffic can be configured for ArcGIS Pro as well as ArcGIS Enterprise use.
 To configure live traffic as a utility service for your organization, see the Traffic Data section under Routing service in the Portal for ArcGIS help on the ArcGIS Enterprise website.

-In ArcGIS StreetMap Premium, the product coverage table's Speed Data Source column indicates whether historical, live, or predictive traffic data exists for each country.
+In ArcGIS StreetMap Premium, the Speed Data Source column in the product coverage table indicates whether historical, live, or predictive traffic data exists for each country.
 Refer to Network Analysis coverage in the ArcGIS Online documentation for detailed descriptions of each of these traffic levels.

 Historical traffic is included with the ArcGIS StreetMap Premium network dataset at no additional cost and is used as the default speed data source unless a country only has less detailed information such as speed limits or has limited street coverage available.